 This type of fault is usually down to a bad electrical connection somewhere.
 This fault is generally known as a ‘Bad Earth’.
 On vehicles where the bodywork is made of metal, the return path for the supply (back to the battery) is via the metal bodywork.
 On cars made of non-conductive materials, such as fibreglass or plastic, the return path for the supply is via a cable.
 Due to the bad connection(s), the electricity is trying to find its way home another way.
 It does this by passing through another light fitting.
-The lights tend to be dim because the electricity passes through more than one light bulb (a bigger load).
+The lights tend to be dim because the electricity passes through more than one light bulb, a bigger load (higher resistance).

 Bad Earth or Vehicle Earth Fault